iamyixuan/GridOptimization/README.md

 `solution1.txt`contains the required output for the base solution that is produced by the GAMS reference implmentation.

 ## Data Prepocessing
-1.The RAW file contains data from different parts into different rows that are not regularly distributed.
+1. The RAW file contains data from different parts into different rows that are not regularly distributed.
 The first step is to extract the data of parts into a list by
 ```python
 def extractCertainLines(startLine, endLine, scenarioNum):
 	dir_path = '/home/yixuan/Downloads/Phase_0_IEEE14'